ISE-Neutrino/api-testing/docs/e2e-test.md

 ## Context

-During our recent engagement with a financial sector client, and after completing the initial iteration of the API endpoints implementation, an important task was to perform end-to-end testing of the API endpoints to ensure that the APIs are working as intended, and to enable developers to demonstrate their work at the end of each sprint.
-We compared various tools and chose HTTP files with HTTP/Rest Client for this purpose.
+In our recent engagement, after completing the initial iteration of the API endpoints implementation, We needed to test the API endpoints end-to-end to ensure that the APIs functioned  as intended, and to enable developers to demonstrate their work after every sprint.
+We evaluated different tools and decided to use HTTP files with HTTP/Rest Client for this task.

-Our selection criteria were:
+Our selection criteria:

-- Learning curve and ease of use
+- Small learning curve and ease of use
-- IDEs integration (Visual studio, VS Code, IntelliJ)
+- IDE integration (Visual studio, VS Code, IntelliJ)
 - CLI availability for Automation and CI/CD integration
-- Integrated to the existing development process (PRs, Code review, source control, etc.)
+- Compatibility with our inner dev loop (PRs, Code review, source control, etc.)
-- keep the testing process simple and easy to maintain
+- Keep the testing process simple and easy to maintain
-- Human readable and easy to understand
-- Features
+- Readability
-    - Support for different HTTP methods and Headers
+- Full support for HTTP Specs
 - Authentication support
 - Environment variables
-    - Response validation and manipulation
+- Response validation and handling

-I would like to walk you through the steps we took to perform end-to-end testing for the API endpoints in the solution.
+This document walks you through the steps for performing an end-to-end test of the API endpoints in this solution.

-In this article, we have developed sample mock Customer API endpoints using Spring Boot.
-I employ this setup to illustrate the process of conducting end-to-end testing, leveraging [VS Code](https://code.visualstudio.com/) as the integrated development environment (IDE) and  [Httpyac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac) as the HTTP client.
+In this context, we have developed mock Customer API endpoints using Spring Boot.
+We used this setup to illustrate the process of conducting end-to-end testing with [VS Code](https://code.visualstudio.com/) and  [Httpyac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac) extension.

 Please find all the code and documentation in the repository [here](https://github.com/ISE-Neutrino/api-testing)